Habenaliy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-mkdir -m 751 crearin a directory with specified permissions chgrp school hello to change the group of the file hello to the group school chown vincent :staff * to change ownership to vincent and change group to staff
+mkdir -m 751 crearin a directory with specified permissions chgrp school hello to change the group of the file hello to the group school chown vincent :staff * to change ownership to vincent and change group to staff chown -h vincent:staff _hello to change the owner and group to acertain file _hello